El Jícaro Concrete Floors in Homes Project – Guatemala

 With this project, Water Charity is extending our mission into an extremely vital area, the improvement of the home in order to impact on public health problems affecting the wellbeing of the community.

 In the past, we have focused on providing safe water and effective sanitation for those in need.
 “Sanitation” has mostly been limited to toilets, latrines, and drainage.
-In this project, we address a third part of our mission, the provision of public health resources to improve sanitation and hygiene.
+In this project, we address the third part of our mission, the provision of public health resources to improve sanitation and hygiene.

 This project is to construct 64 concrete floors in homes that presently have only dirt floors.
 The concrete will be mixed on site and poured and finished to a thickness of 6 centimeters.